Tackling Poverty - Good News Stories

 Pomona Place Drinks Donation

-As part of the planned maintenance contract with Home Group, Novus Stoke have recently completed the installation of new kitchens at Pomona Place, Pomona House, Hereford.
+As part of the planned maintenance contract with Home Group, Novus Stoke has recently completed the installation of new kitchens at Pomona Place, Pomona House, Hereford.

 We asked the scheme manager at Pomona House if there was anything residents would appreciate us doing at this scheme, and the main suggestions were to donate hot drinks supplies, as the consumption is very high at the property and residents are often asking staff for more supplies.